How to submit to the ICLQ

 All manuscripts MUST be submitted online via the ScholarOne platform.
 The Journal cannot accept submissions by email.

 Please read the instructions for contributors before submitting to the ICLQ, as articles not meeting the criteria will be rejected.

 For information on Book Reviews, please see the dedicated section below.

 If you already have a copy of the book you wish to review, please simply upload your completed review via the ScholarOne platform: http://mc.manuscriptcentral.com/iclq

-If you wish to request a review copy, please email the Assistant Editor Anna Riddell-Roberts with full details of your suggested review title, including a brief biography indicating your suitability to review the book and your postal address.
+If you wish to request a review copy, please email the Managing Editor Anna Riddell-Roberts with full details of your suggested review title, including a brief biography indicating your suitability to review the book and your postal address.
 If the book is one we wish to have reviewed, a copy will be requested from the publisher for you.
 Your completed review should still be submitted via ScholarOne

 • Book reviews should be between 500 and 1,000 words.

-• Longer book review articles which discuss more than one book covering a similar theme will be considered for publication, at the discretion of the book review editors.
+• Longer book review articles which discuss more than one book covering a similar theme may be considered for publication, at the discretion of the book review editors.
 These should not exceed 1,500 words.

 • Book reviews should not contain footnotes or endnotes.